sbvb/cloud_queue/README.md

 ## Main use cases

-* The customer (e.g. restaurant) register's itself
+* The customer (e.g. restaurant) registers itself
+* The user (e.g. the restaurant's customer) also registers itself
 * The customer manages the queue (active/inactive)
-* the user (e.g. the restaurant's customer) requests entering the restaurant queue The restaurant's customer pays something for the privilege of entering the queue.
+* the user requests entering the restaurant queue
+The restaurant's customer pays something for the privilege of entering the queue.
 If he/she actually becomes a restaurant customer, the price paid becomes a discount.
 If he/she does not show to restaurant at time of being first in queue, the system drops it, and moves the queue.